chengji253/UAVDeliverySystem/README.md

 # UAV-delivery-management-system
-A Real-Time System for Scheduling and Managing UAV Delivery in Urban
+A Real-Time System for Scheduling and Managing UAV Delivery in Urban Areas

 paper: http://arxiv.org/abs/2412.11590